Assistant Professor of Law

 Areas of Expertise

 Matthew Sipe is an assistant professor of law.
-He joined the faculty in 2020 and teaches Civil Procedure, Property and Introduction to Lawyering Skills.
+He joined the faculty in 2020 and teaches Civil Procedure, Antitrust, Property, and Introduction to Lawyering Skills.

 His research focuses on the relationship among law, innovation and ownership.
-His work has been published in academic journals such as the Wisconsin Law Review, the Harvard Journal of Law & Technology, and the American University Law Review.
+His work has been published in academic journals such as the University of Pennsylvania Law Review, the Wisconsin Law Review, the Harvard Journal of Law & Technology, and the American University Law Review.

 Prior to joining the faculty, Sipe taught at George Washington University Law School as the Frank H. Marks Visiting Associate Professor in Intellectual Property.
 His previous position was at the U.S. Supreme Court, serving an appointment as a Supreme Court Fellow.